The-Algorithmic-Hedgehogs/pacs/docs/index.md

 |4 | 20 | 500 |   160 sec | 42.8x|
 |4 | 20 | 750 |    159 sec | 43.1x|

-Even though the *m4.10xlarge* instances offer 40 vCPUs, the speed-up by specifying 20 cores versus 40 cores when using 250 tasks is not very different, indicating that the user is really only getting 20 threads.
+To ensure that the using 20 cores per instance is correct, we also did a test with 40 cores per instance.
+Even though the *m4.10xlarge* instances offer 40 vCPUs, the speed-up by specifying 20 cores versus 40 cores when using 250 tasks is not very different, indicating that the user is really only getting 20 threads/cores.

+We also observe that there is some increase in the overhead when using more instances/nodes because the speed-up does not scale linearly as we increase the number of total cores used.
+When the number of tasks is kept constant (n=500), we get a speed-up of 24.7x with 40 total cores, so in a perfect world, we would get a speed-up of ~49x with 80 cores.
+However, we only get a speed up of 42.8x when we use 80 total cores.
+There must be an increase in communication and memory management that Spark has to deal with when more cores are used, which is expected.

 #### Testing with m4.16xlarge Instances in Cluster
+Lastly, we scaled up the instance types by creating a Spark cluster of *m4.16xlarge* instances, which each have 32 physical cores alloted to them.
+We had asked AWS for at least 9 *m4.16xlarge* so we could use 8 worker nodes, however AWS denied this request due to our lack of usage and their resource constraints.
+A compromise was made at 5 instances.
+Thus, we created a Spark cluster of 1 master node and 4 worker nodes.

 The following command was run:<br>
 `spark-submit --num-executors 4 --executor-cores 32 spark_implementation_distributed.py -u control_file_1000_seqs.txt -s experimental_file_1000_seqs.txt -g Brie_CRISPR_library_with_control_guides.csv -o spark_run_4_core -n 250`.
+Parameters were varied as seen in the table below.

 The speed-up is calculated against our calculation of how long it would take to process this data on one core of a m4.xlarge instance.